cheng-lincoln/md3_research/README.md

 #### Software Requirements

 1) Python (most recent python installations should be compatible)
-   - It is recommended to use a virtual environment to prevent library incompatibilities with your native python installation (see <a name="how_to_run">How to Run</a> section below)
+   - It is recommended to use a virtual environment to prevent library incompatibilities with your native python installation (see [How to Run](how_to_run) section below)
 2) STATA (any edition should be compatible)

 #### Data Requirements